Lebanese Premier League: Promotion and relegation

 A system of promotion and relegation exists between the Lebanese Premier League and the Lebanese Second Division since 1935.
 In April 1935, Second Division clubs requested a promotion system to be implemented.
 It was proposed that, at the end of the season, every Second Division team that wanted to be promoted to the First Division had to play against three teams from the First Division, winning all three.
 The teams from the First Division had to have at least 7 players from their squad in the previous season.

 The two lowest placed teams in the Lebanese Premier League are relegated to the Second Division, and the top two teams from the Second Division promoted to the Lebanese Premier League.

+Video assistant referee

+Video assistant referee (VAR), was introduced to the Lebanese Premier League in the second half of the 2023–24 season.
+It uses technology and officials to assist the referee in making decisions on the pitch.
+The match between Ahed and Racing Beirut in the first matchday, on 6 August 2023, was the first to test the use of VAR.